tobua/instl/README.md

 ### Terminal

 This will avoid showing the computer name for every prompt and only the current folder is displayed.
-The command will create a `.bash-profile` file in the user root folder.
+The command will create a `.zshrc` file in the user root folder.

 ```
-echo "export PS1='→ '" >> ~/.bash_profile
+echo "export PS1='→ '" >> ~/.zshrc
 ```

-It will take a restart for this to take effect, for an immediate result load the file now with `source ~/.bash_profile`.
+It will take a restart for this to take effect, for an immediate result load the file now with `source ~/.zshrc`.
 In between the single quotation marks you can add whatever, usually a `$` sign is used.

 ### npm